 At least once a year, lift and release the lever handle on the temperature pressure relief valve, located near the top of the water heater, to make certain the valve operates freely.
-Allow few quarts to be drained through the discharge line to an open drain.
+Allow several gallons to flush through the discharge line to an open drain.

 NOTICE: If the temperature and pressure relief valve on the water heater discharges periodically, this may be due to thermal expansion in a closed water system.
 Contact the water supplier or your plumbing contractor on how to correct this.
 DO NOT plug the relief valve outlet.

 A water heater's tank can act as a settling basin for solids suspended in the water.
 It is therefore not uncommon for hard water deposits to accumulate in the bottom of the tank.
+If allowed to accumulate, these solids can cover the gas control (thermostat) sensors, causing the sensors to operate erratically.
+Because accumulated solids can prevent the gas control (thermostat) sensors from accurately reading the water temperature, the water at the fixture can be hotter than the gas control (thermostat) setting.
 It is suggested that a few quarts of water be drained from the water heater's tank every month to clean the tank of these deposits.